Regional Food Bank of Oklahoma: “You Feed Hope for Seniors Like Nita”

 According to WebMD, research has shown that animals can positively impact mood and help with stress.
 Pets provide companionship without the emotional complications human interactions typically bring.
 Plus, the physical contact of petting a cat or dog can be incredibly soothing.
 Cleveland Clinic notes that certain illnesses such as diabetes, rheumatoid arthritis, ulcers or heart disease can get worse with stress.

-One NIH study found that dog owners who had suffered a heart attack were more likely to survive, regardless of the attack’s severity!
+One study found that dog owners had an 11% lower risk of experiencing a heart attack and were 33% less likely to die from a heart attack compared to non dog owners.
 In another study, married couples with pets had lower blood pressure and heart rates.

 Increased exercise may be an extra contributor to the improved health of dog owners.
 An NIH investigation revealed that adults who regularly walked their dogs were less likely to be obese because of higher rates of physical activity.
 A second NIH study found that older adults who regularly walked their dogs had more mobility at home, walked faster and for longer durations.